-There will be no shearing of market or breeding goats on any part of the grounds after arrival.
-Touch-up with scissors or shears will be allowed.
-No artificial coloring/use of adhesives is allowed on market goats.
-No blocking tables are permitted in the barns.
-Exhibitors are encouraged to clip at home due to limited space.

-- 5. Goats may be braced, however, they must be shown with all four feet on the ground.
+- There will be no shearing of market or breeding goats on any part of the grounds after arrival. - Touch-up with scissors or shears will be allowed. - No artificial coloring/use of adhesives is allowed on market goats. - No blocking tables are permitted in the barns. - Exhibitors are encouraged to clip at home due to limited space. - 8.
+Wether and doe kids will be allowed to show in market classes. - 9.
+Goats may be braced; however, they must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or a halter when showing.
-Medium (3mm or smaller) pinch collars will be allowed. - 6.
-Goats will be divided into classes by weight after being weighed at entry time. - 7.
-All market animals weighing less than 50 lbs. will not compete for champion market animal. - 8.
-All goats must be identified with an official 4-H and USDA scrapie premise ID tag. - 9.
-All exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA). - 10.
-Must be enrolled in meat goat project to exhibit.
+Medium (3mm or smaller) pinch collars will be allowed. - 10.
+All market animals weighing less than 50 lbs. will not compete for champion market animal.